Men’s Ministry

 Adult Bible Classes (ABC)

 We are presently in a new cycle of Adult Bible Classes.
 Two classes are offered.
-One class is based on John MacArthur’s book The Battle for the Beginning.
-The other class is based on Michael Vlach’s book Premillennialism.
+One class is based on D. A. Carson's book Praying with Paul: A Call to Spiritual Reformation.
+The other class is based on R. C. Sproul's book The Holiness of God .
 The books for these classes are available for purchase in the bookstore.

 Some Examples of Past Books: